sjsu-cs131-f25/team7-sports-nba/README.md

 * **Executors tab** — resource usage metrics

-Screenshots of the Spark UI are typically included in the final report (assumed to exist outside of this file structure).
+Screenshots of the Spark UI are included in the final report.

 ## 📚 License